-An accountable care organization (ACO) that serves vulnerable populations across over 25 Federally Qualified Health Centers (FQHCs) was one such provider who rapidly adopted telehealth.
-Previous attempts to implement telehealth capabilities were slow moving, but the pandemic required the organization to fast-track its telehealth services, accomplishing in weeks what had been in the works for over a year.
+An accountable care organization (ACO) that serves vulnerable populations across over 25 Federally Qualified Health Centers (FQHCs) was one provider that rapidly adopted telehealth.
+Previous attempts to implement telehealth capabilities were slow-moving, but the pandemic required the organization to fast-track its telehealth services, accomplishing in weeks what had been in the works for over a year.

-While our customer was successful in quickly implementing telehealth to convert in-person visits to a virtual environment, they now needed help determining a long-term strategy for telehealth.
+While our customer successfully implemented telehealth to convert in-person visits to a virtual environment, they now needed help determining a long-term strategy for telehealth.

 Maturity Model Guides Long-Term Telehealth Vision